The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: Introduction

 In this paper, we examine the galaxy stellar mass assembly within 568 galaxy clusters from $0.2 < z < 0.8$, detected by the Atacama Cosmology Telescope (ACT; \citealp{Marriage2009}).
 ACT was a 6-m millimetre-wave telescope (\citealp{Henderson2016}; \citealp{Thornton_2016}) located on Cerro Toco in the Atacama Desert in Chile.
 It was optimised for measuring the sky-high multipole ($l > 1000$) angular power spectra and galaxy clusters using the thermal Sunyaev-Zel'dovich effect (SZ; \citealp{Sunyaev1970}).

-The SZ effect arises when photons from the cosmic microwave background (CMB) are upscattered when they interact with the hot gas (i.e. the intracluster medium, or ICM) in galaxy clusters (\citealp{Birkinshaw1999}; \citealp{Carlstrom2002}; \citealp{Mroczkowski2019}).
+The SZ effect arises from the inverse Compton scattering of photons from the cosmic microwave background (CMB) when they interact with electrons in the hot gas (i.e. the intracluster medium, or ICM) in galaxy clusters (\citealp{Birkinshaw1999}; \citealp{Carlstrom2002}; \citealp{Mroczkowski2019}).
 As a result, the CMB blackbody spectrum is shifted in the direction of a cluster.
 The SZ signal of clusters depends largely on mass and not on redshift, which allows for the construction of mass-limited samples, such as the ACT DR5 cluster catalogue \citep{Hilton_2021}.

 Using optical data from the Dark Energy Camera Legacy Survey (DECaLS; \citealp{Dey2019}), we construct redshift and cluster mass binned stacked/composite cluster SMFs.
 Additionally, we investigate the stellar content in cluster galaxies by considering the scaling relationship between cluster stellar mass and halo mass, and the evolution of the stellar mass fractions within these clusters.
-This type of study has never been performed on this specific ACT cluster sample in the redshift range of $0.2 < z < 0.8$.
+A study to investigate the stellar content of brightest cluster galaxies and intracluster light in a sample of ACT-DES clusters at $0.2 < z < 0.8$ was performed by \cite{Golden-Marx2023}.
+Our cluster selection differs from theirs, resulting in different sample sizes.
+Unlike our study, they do not perform SMF measurements for their cluster sample, nor do they examine the total stellar content in the DR5 clusters.
+Hence, this type of study has never been performed on this specific ACT cluster sample in the redshift range of $0.2 < z < 0.8$.

 The structure of this paper is as follows.
 In Section~\ref{sec:data}, we describe our galaxy cluster sample and the photometric data.
 In Section~\ref{sec:SampleSelection}, we describe the selection methods used to define our cluster galaxy sample, and the methods to determine galaxy stellar mass and completeness.
 Section~\ref{sec:method} presents the stacking method used to construct the redshift- and cluster mass-binned cluster SMFs.
 In Section~\ref{sec:Results}, we present the results and details of how we model the composite cluster SMFs.
 We also examine the relationship between cluster stellar mass and cluster mass in this section.
 In Section~\ref{sec:Discussion}, we discuss the implications of our findings in the context of galaxy evolution and with respect to previous SMF studies, and present the evolution of the cluster galaxy stellar mass.
 We finally present our summary and conclusions in Section~\ref{sec:conclusion}.